Juanvvc/cybersec/slides/05-BEC.md

 - You can google her name, she is involved in very important international operations
 - She knows what she is talking about
-- "Your company is in the middle of an urgen and confidential operation.
+- "Your company is in the middle of an urgent and confidential operation.
 We need your help.
 Your CEO will contact you, please check the email"

 ---
 <!-- _class: a-story -->